-The selection of an appropriate CMS is important not only for multilingual websites.
+Why is the selection of an appropriate CMS so important?The selection of an appropriate CMS is important not only for multilingual websites.
 This choice predetermines how easy it’ll be for you to work with a given solution and what functionalities you’ll have at your disposal.
 It’s relevant because of:

 - SEO optimization - Google is popular all around the world.
 Consequently, it’s worth performing activities that will guarantee high website visibility in the organic search results.
 A good CMS should allow SEO activities and any modifications in this respect shouldn't be problematic - this is the case with WordPress, for example.